phillippro/PeriodoFrame/README.md

 Rscript make_periodogram.R

-If the user wants to change the parameters of BFP, he/she can change them in the file "prepare_data.R", and then run make_periodogram.R again.
+If the user wants to change the parameters of periodograms, he/she can change them in the file "prepare_data.R", and then run make_periodogram.R again.

 The usage of MP.R is similar to make_periodogram.R.